FreeFem/FreeFem-doc/docs/documentation/MeshGeneration.md

 	cout << "Number of points = " << xy.m << endl;
 	cout << "be = " << be << endl;

-	// show the lines component
+	// shows the lines component
 	for (int c = 0; c < nbc; ++c){
 		int i0 = be[2*c], i1 = be[2*c+1]-1;
 		cout << "Curve " << c << endl;